mithublue/woo-auction/README.md

-# Woo Live Auctions by CyberCraft
+# Live Auctions for WooCommerce by CyberCraft

 ## Brief
 Woo Live Auctions supercharges WooCommerce with high-energy bidding that keeps shoppers glued to the page.
 Deliver real-time excitement, effortless auction management, and a premium experience out of the box.